jamespwilliams/IntelliWACC/README.md

 # IntelliWACC
-IntelliJ Plugin for custom language (WACC)
+IntelliJ Plugin for custom language (WACC).
+WACC is a C-like programming language used as part of a Compilers course at the Department of Computing at Imperial.

 ## Running the plugin for the first time